ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 > Note: the `db_url` value is [an abbreviation](https://apilogicserver.github.io/Docs/Data-Model-Examples/).
 You would normally supply a SQLAlchemy URI.

-This creates a project you can open with VSCode by reading your schema.
+This creates a project by reading your schema.
 The database is Customer, Orders, Items and Product, as shown in the Appendix.

-You can run as follows:
+You can open with VSCode, and run it as follows:

 1. **Virtual Environment:** create one as shown in the Appendix.

-2. **Start the Server:** also described in the Appendix
+2. **Start the Server:** F5 (also described in the Appendix).

 3. **Start the Admin App:** either use the links provided in the IDE console, or click [http://localhost:5656/](http://localhost:5656/)